vdhamer/Photo-Club-Hub-HTML/.github/README.md

 # Photo-Club-Hub-HTML

 This MacOS app generates static websites using [twostraws/ignite](https://github.com/twostraws/ignite).
-It is a companion to the iOS app [vdhamer/Photo-Club-Hub](https://github.com/vdhamer/Photo-Club-Hub).
+It is a companion to the [vdhamer/Photo-Club-Hub](https://github.com/vdhamer/Photo-Club-Hub) iOS/iPadOS app.
 Both apps allow photography clubs to display photos made by club members.

 The input data driving these apps forms a 3-level hierarchy: